ChanglongLing/changlongling.github.io/_portfolio/portfolio.md

     </a>
     <div class="project-title">Urban Sustainability 1st Prize</div>
     <div class="project-desc">
-      Surveying 22 COVID-19 patients in depth to explore what constrained their medical service-seaking behavior and how the interaction worked.
+      Surveying 22 COVID-19 patients in depth to explore what constrained their medical service-seaking behavior and how the interaction worked in Feb to Apr 2020 in Wuhan, China.
     </div>
   </div>